 Shareholder as testator

-If a decedent was active as an entrepreneur in some way during his lifetime, after his death, for the settlement of his estate, in addition to inheritance law, company law also applies.
+If a deceased person was active as an entrepreneur in some way during his lifetime, company law will also apply to the settlement of his estate after his death in addition to inheritance law.

 What happens to my sole proprietorship after my death?

-If the decedent has not made a testamentary disposition, the sole proprietorship is included in the estate as a tangible entity in accordance with § 1922 BGB.
+If the testator has not made a last will and testament, the sole proprietorship is included in the estate as a tangible entity in accordance with Section 1922 BGB.
 If several persons inherit the estate, the resulting community of heirs becomes the owner of the company.

-The undivided community of heirs can consequently continue the sole proprietorship.
-It should be noted that the mere continuation of the business does not constitute an implied conclusion of a partnership agreement and therefore the sole proprietorship is not automatically converted into a general partnership or a partnership under civil law.
+As a result, the undivided community of heirs can continue the sole proprietorship.
+It should be noted here that the mere continuation does not constitute an implied conclusion of a partnership agreement and therefore the sole proprietorship is not automatically converted into a general partnership or a civil law partnership.

 2. break-up of the company

-If this is not necessary, the principle of unanimity of all heirs in the management of the company by the undivided community of heirs often leads to problems.
-According to Section 2040 of the German Civil Code, heirs may only jointly dispose of one object of the estate.
-In practice, this often leads to conflicts of interest within the community of heirs when it comes to important decisions relating to the company.
+The principle of unanimity of all heirs often leads to problems in the management of a company by an undivided community of heirs.
+According to Section 2040 of the German Civil Code, heirs can only jointly dispose of one item of the estate.
+In practice, this often leads to conflicts of interest within the community of heirs when it comes to important decisions regarding the company.

-To prevent potential disagreements, it is recommended that a third party who is not a co-heir be granted power of attorney to be entered in the commercial register.
+In order to prevent potential differences of opinion, it is advisable to grant a third party who is not a co-heir a power of attorney to be entered in the commercial register during his or her lifetime.

-In addition, under certain circumstances, the heirs' lack of qualifications can make it considerably more difficult or even impossible to continue the business.
-In the case of craft businesses in particular, the special provisions of the Crafts Code must be observed.
-According to the Crafts Code, a crafts business can only be continued after the death of the master craftsman by his spouse, the child entitled to inherit up to the age of 25, the executor of the will, a guardian of the estate, estate administrator or estate insolvency administrator.
-If one year has already passed since the date of death of the testator, the continuation of a craft business is only possible if the business is managed by a craftsman who meets the registration requirements of the register of craftsmen.
+In addition, the Lack of qualification make it considerably more difficult or even impossible for the heirs to continue the business.
+The special provisions of the Crafts Code must be observed, particularly in the case of craft businesses.
+According to the Crafts Code, a craft business can only be continued after the death of the master craftsman by his spouse, the child entitled to inherit up to the age of 25, the executor of the will, a curator of the estate, estate administrator or estate insolvency administrator.
+If one year has already passed since the deceased's death, the continuation of a skilled crafts business is only possible if the business is managed by a skilled craftsman who fulfils the registration requirements of the skilled crafts register.

 How can I protect my sole proprietorship?

-By drawing up a will, the testator can avoid the break-up of his business by arranging for a successor for his business at an early stage or by setting up a partnership or corporation.
+By making a will, the testator can avoid the break-up of his business by arranging for a successor to his company or the formation of a partnership or corporation at an early stage.

 What happens to my share in a partnership?

-Depending on the form of the continuation clause, the heirs of the deceased partner can assert claims for compensation in accordance with §§ 738-740 BGB.
+Depending on the structure of the continuation clause, the heirs of the deceased shareholder can assert compensation claims in accordance with Sections 738-740 BGB.

-The situation is different if the deceased was part of a partnership (OHG, KG).
-Here the death of a partner does not lead in principle to the dissolution of the partnership.
-The partner leaves the partnership through his death.
-His share in the company accrues to the remaining partners.
-A corresponding continuation clause is superfluous in such a form of partnership.
-The heirs of the deceased do not automatically become partners of the deceased.
+The situation is different if the testator is part of a Partnership (OHG, KG) was.
+In this case, the death of a partner does not generally lead to the dissolution of the company.
+The shareholder leaves the commercial partnership upon his death.
+His or her share in the company accrues to the remaining partners.
+A corresponding continuation clause is superfluous in this type of company.
+The heirs of the deceased do not automatically assume the shareholder status of the deceased.

-However, it is possible to enable the heirs to enter into the partnership position by means of an entry or succession clause or, if applicable, a so-called qualified succession clause.
+However, it is possible to enable the heirs to become shareholders by means of an entry or succession clause or, if applicable, a so-called qualified succession clause.

-An entry clause is an agreement in the partnership agreement that after the death of a partner, his heir or a third party designated by the deceased has the right to enter the partnership in place of the deceased.
+Under a Entry clause is the agreement in the articles of association that after the death of a shareholder, his heir or a third party designated by the testator has the right to enter the company in place of the deceased.

-By means of a succession clause, the share in the company becomes hereditary and the heir directly receives a share in the company.
+Through a Succession clause the company share is inherited and the heir receives a direct share in the company.
 If there are several heirs, the principle of universal succession applies, which means that the heirs acquire the company share as a community of heirs.
-However, it should be noted that by way of special legal succession, the community of heirs as a whole does not receive the company share, but each heir acquires a company share as an individual in accordance with his or her share in the estate.
+However, it should be noted that the community of heirs as a whole does not receive the company share by way of special legal succession; instead, each heir acquires a company share as an individual in proportion to their share in the estate.

-Furthermore, it is possible to designate only one or certain heirs as successors by means of a qualified succession clause.
+In addition, it is also possible to Qualified succession clause to designate only one or certain heirs as successors.